Customize Request

 Set-Cookie

-This header should never be sent from the client’s site.
-It's a response header sent when upstream wants to register a cookie with some parameters (domain appliance, expiration, security, and the like.)
+This header should never be sent from the client’s side.
+It's a response header sent when upstream wants to register a cookie with the client.

 Cookie